UNICEF Rights Respecting School

 Children have a voice in designing the curriculum that interests them, and raise questions they would like to find answers to.
 A teacher explained that they ask children about their previous learning, what they would like to learn, take their ideas and create a topic.

-There is a very comprehensive planned list of events throughout the school year that are linked to articles, these include for example: Jan – Rights Respecting Day, Feb – World Culture Market Place, Nov – Friendship Day, Fundraising events – local, national and global.
+There is a very comprehensive planned list of events throughout the school year that are linked to articles, these include for example: Nov– Rights Respecting Day, Feb – Annual CUrriculum Enrihment Weeks, Nov – Friendship Day (Anti Bullying Week), Fundraising events – local, national and global.
 There are also other events planned into the school calendar which establish clear links between children’s rights and the global dimension.
 There is clear evidence that these events are part of a systematic approach to the curriculum development.